princefishthrower/chrisfrew.in/src/content/blog/i-quit-learning-programming-and-being-a-creative/index.md

 this is an April fool's post. 😂

-Oh, it's also my birthday (NOT an April fools joke = trust me I've heard that one just a few times :wink:).
+Oh, it's also my birthday (NOT an April fools joke = trust me I've heard that one just a few times 😉).

 I'm 27.
 And old. ☠️